chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 graph is consistent again.<sup>[4](#footnote4)</sup>

 ## Always True at Runtime

 An Assertion Predicate will always be true during runtime because it re-checks something we've already covered with a Hoisted Predicate.
 We can therefore completely remove an Assertion Predicate once loop optimizations are over.
 But for debugging purpose, it helps to keep these Assertion Predicates alive to ensure that none of these will ever fail.
 To do that, we implement the failing path with a `HaltNode` instead of a trap.
 Executing the `HaltNode` at runtime will result in a crash.

-## Always Added/Updated when Modifying the Initial Value of an Induction variable, the Stride or the Limit of a Loop
+## Always Added/Updated when Modifying the Initial Value of an Induction Variable, the Stride or the Limit of a Loop

 We always insert Assertion Predicates when changing a loop, for which we created Hoisted Predicates, in such a way that either the initial value of the induction variable, the stride, or the limit is updated.
 This happens when:
 - Peeling a Loop: